Mailchimp Tags vs Mailchimp Groups

 There are circumstances where tags are quite helpful and much easier that Groups – for making quick lists of people to target based on certain criteria – tags are very nice… and it’s so easy to add people manually to tags… and the fact that they are no limits to the numbers, means that using tags tactically can be a very helpful.

-… and then using Groups as a more structured approach for more longer term, solid classifications makes sense as well… especially if you want to say different things to different people in a single email.
+… and then using Groups as a more structured approach for more longer term, solid classifications makes sense as well… especially if you want to say different things to different people in a single email (using conditional merge tag blocks)

-The fact is that it’s all about you and your own usage of MailChimp.
+The fact is, it’s all about you and your own usage of MailChimp.

 There is no doubt that to improve your chances of success, you need to do some form of segmentation.